JKamue/SpaceFlight/README.md

 ## Open Source

 This software is open source.
 You are encouraged to contribute!
 If you have any problems or want to add a rocket just open a new issue.
+There are multiple issue templates for different ideas / problems.

 If you already made changes to the game you are more than welcome to open a pull request.